Developer responsibilities for affordable housing

 - Work with financial institutions to keep deposit requirements low and improve purchasing power for buyers, such as specialised low-income mortgages available through HomeStart Finance

-- Improve flexibility by creating house and land packages that limit costs for buyers, improve construction times and make better use of First Home Owner’s Grant
+- Improve flexibility by creating house and land packages that limit costs for buyers, improve construction times and make better use of the First Home Owner’s Grant

 - Consider partnering with a financial institution to create an innovative offering such as shared equity or rent-to-buy.